ipaton1/hpe-ilo4-auxcycle/README.md

 this is only available in the redfish API, but the original mention was so vague you'd never know that

-the redfish API has been designed by someone with a bit of a clue and you can actually ask it what's supported. convoluted PITA json crap, but still..
+The redfish API has been designed by someone with a bit of a clue and you can actually ask it what's supported. convoluted PITA json crap, but still..

 doing a GET against `https://$host/redfish/v1/Systems/1/` will get you back